rakshith1928/major-zero/README.md

 # ZeroBus

 A conversational bus-ticketing web app: describe your trip in chat, get buses, mistake warnings before you pay, and a QR ticket — no forms.
-Built as a  project for college .
+Built as a VTU project for college .
 FastAPI backend, React + TypeScript frontend, Supabase Postgres, local Hugging Face classifier, Razorpay in test mode.

 > **Research prototype.** Bus inventory, GPS tracking, and crowd levels are